A Centennial Celebration for All

 We each have an individual role to play in the story of our own communities.
 For many, the work began right here at Concord Academy.

-On Saturday, June 10, as part of the Centennial Celebration, CA authors, scientists, activists, creatives, journalists, educators, and difference-makers will take part in CA’s Mission in Motion, Centennial Speaker Series.
-We can’t imagine a better way to celebrate the Centennial than shining a light on change-makers who embody values at the heart of Concord Academy.
+On Saturday, June 10, as part of the Centennial Celebration, CA authors, scientists, activists, creatives, journalists, educators, and difference-makers took part in CA’s Mission in Motion, Centennial Speaker Series.
+We couldn’t imagine a better way to celebrate the Centennial than shining a light on change-makers who embody values at the heart of Concord Academy.

 Click below on each speaker’s photo to learn more.